enzo-project/enzo-dev/doc/manual/source/user_guide/MakeOptions.rst

 The list of MACH\_ variables that can be set are listed below:

 MACH\_FILE
-    Name of the makefile, e.g. *Make.mach.sdsc-datastar*
+    Name of the makefile, e.g. *Make.mach.nics-kraken*
 MACH\_TEXT
-    Description of the platform, e.g. *SDSC Datastar* MACH\_VALID
+    Description of the platform, e.g. *NICS Kraken* MACH\_VALID
     Should be set to 1, though not currently accessed